Centers and Institutes

-The College of Engineering has more than 20 centers, institutes and laboratories.
+The College of Engineering has more than 20 centers, institutes, and laboratories.
+In those facilities, faculty and students participate in comprehensive research that is essential to our local, national, and worldwide communities.

 Follow the annual Center budget approved by the Industrial Advisory Board.
-The main purpose of collecting membership dues is to support the Center’s research projects (internal and external subcontracts) and also to provide funding for Center’s admin costs.
-Distribution for both is processed via Internal award mechanism in RADAR by transferring money from the center membership pool [SPS: XXXX-XXXX/Project ID: 5xxxxx) called “source project” into an appropriate target project, while funding for external subs is done via initiating ePAR to issue a subcontract.
+The main purpose of collecting membership dues is to support the Center’s research projects (internal and external subcontracts) and also to provide funding for the Center’s admin costs.
+Distribution for both is processed via the Internal award mechanism in RED by transferring money from the center membership pool [SPS: PAM-PXX-XXXXXX/Project ID: 5xxxxx) called “source project” into an appropriate target project, while funding for external subs is done via initiating ePAR to issue a subcontract.

 The Proposal for each Internal or “Core” project of the Center performed at NC State must be entered in PINS and identified as the Center Core project at the end of the project’s title.
 When the proposal is selected for funding, the Center Director will notify the COE-ORA asking to proceed with the request for Internal funds distribution.
 The request needs to have an IAB funding decision in writing uploaded as a backup.
 The internal request comes to SPARCS, and we complete the award transaction.